 Cultural Customs of South Korea

-Older generations of people in South Korea here have lived through the rapid change from the aftermath of war, creating a solid work ethic in all generations.
+Older generations in South Korea here have lived through the rapid change from the aftermath of war, creating a solid work ethic in all generations.
 Not only that, but locals informed me that culturally they are private people – community and family-focused – and do not need to take an outsider into their circle quickly.
-Therefore, welcoming tourists in South Korea with open arms is not something that’s instant.
-And that’s ok too.

 That doesn’t mean you won’t meet those who are an exception to the rule, who are so excited to see someone visit their hometown and want to show you every aspect of it.
 It’s just not an occurrence that happens in abundance.